As much as possible!

-(what shouldn't be lost in all this is that the engagement ring's history is a little uglier – it may tie back to a Roman custom where wives wore rings attached to small keys, to indicate ownership by the husband!)
+(don’t forget that the engagement ring’s history is a little uglier – it may tie back to a Roman custom where wives wore rings attached to small keys, to show ownership by the husband!)

-Given the marketing history, what's the real answer to the age-old question of “how much should I spend on an engagement ring?”
+Given the marketing, what’s the answer to the age-old question of “how much should I spend on an engagement ring?”

 The answer is – that depends.